- 3 nights at our Tomatina camp just outside of Valencia (pre-erected, twin share tent w/ mattress and sleeping bag)

 We serve unlimited alcohol at our camps.
 You, my friend, will be the wild animal.

 Our campsite is a slice of heaven by the sea with loads of activities, loads of time to chill out and sip our drinks and ample moonlight beach dancing opportunities.
-We set up your tent for you with air mattress and sleeping bag, we have daily yoga sessions, snorkeling equipment, cliffs perfect for jumping off nearby and visits to hippie markets.
+We set up your tent for you with air mattress and sleeping bag.
+In Ibiza we have daily yoga sessions, snorkelling equipment, cliffs perfect for jumping off nearby and visits to hippie markets.

 What should I bring?